gowthaman-01/gowthaman-01/README.md

 A recent NUS Engineering graduate with a passion for all things computer science.
 Let’s dive into what I’ve been building!

 ## 🚀 Introducing **Pathium**: The Next Generation of Graph Simulations!
-Pathium is more than just a tool - it’s a playground used by 500+ students each year to explore and visualize shortest path algorithms.
+Pathium is more than just a tool - it’s a playground used by 500+ students every year to explore and visualize graph algorithms.

 https://github.com/user-attachments/assets/4a256777-ebca-4541-af68-a747955a8272